shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-25-sentiment-analysis-on-aws-sagemaker.md

 ---
 ### Why We're Here

-Now that we have a basic understanding of how SageMaker works we will try to use it to construct a complete project from end to end.
+In this project, we'll construct a complete end to end project on SageMaker.
 Our goal will be to have a simple web page which a user can use to enter a movie review.
 The web page will then send the review off to our deployed model which will predict the sentiment of the entered review.

 ### General Outline